 Interlinking not only helps Google crawl your site more effectively – it also encourages users to dive deeper into your content, and improves your site ranking.
 Interlinking is more than just including a menu bar on every page.

 It helps create a picture of how your site is structured and has the added effect of creating a user journey.
 Here is Slack interlinking like a pro:

 You should have internal links scattered through your body text, linking to more information on a topic or laterally related topics.

-We’re talking about interlinking internally, but getting quality backlinks from authority domains will help improve your knowledge base SEO.
+So far, we’ve been talking about interlinking, but getting quality backlinks from authority domains will also help improve your knowledge base SEO.